Setup Guide

 • Issue assets (root/sub/unique)

-• Revoke / burn assets
+• Revoke assets

 • Transfer tokens